 Pursuant to the ISDA Agreement, ET Gas and ENA have entered into certain gas transactions listed on Exhibit 1 hereto (collectively, the “Gas Transactions”);

-ET Gas and certain of its affiliates on the one hand (the “PG&E Parties”) and ENA and certain of its affiliates on the other hand (the “Enron Parties”) are party to a Master Netting, Setoff and Security Agreement dated as of February 2, 2001 (the “Master Netting Agreement”);
+ET Gas and certain of its affiliates on the one hand (the “PG&E Parties”) and ENA and certain of its affiliates on the other hand (the “Enron Parties”) are party to a Master Netting, Setoff and Security Agreement dated as of February 2, 2001 (as amended from time to time, the “Master Netting Agreement”);

-ET Gas will release on or before Tuesday, April 17, 2001 that certain firm transportation capacity on the pipeline system of El Paso Natural Gas Company (“El Paso”) identified on Exhibit 2 hereto (the “Initial Pipeline Capacity”) to ENA, utilizing a Capacity Release Notice in the form and containing the terms set forth on Exhibit 3 hereto (the “Transfer Notice”) ;
+ET Gas will release on or before Tuesday, April __, 2001 that certain firm transportation capacity on the pipeline system of El Paso Natural Gas Company (“El Paso”) identified as “Volume 1,” “Volume 2,” and “Volume 3” on Exhibit 2 hereto (the “Initial Pipeline Capacity”) to ENA, utilizing a capacity release noticI mistyped this and can’t get it to go back!n compliance with the requirements of El Paso to effectuate a pre-arranged release without any rights of recall by ET Gas (such notice and each subsequent release in accordance with the terms hereof, being referred to as the “Transfer Notice”) ;

-ET Gas and ENA desire to enter into this Agreement in order to establish the terms on which (a) ET Gas will receive credit for the Spread Value (as defined in Section 4 below) against its obligation to provide collateral under the ISDA Agreement and the Master Netting Agreement and (b) ET Gas will be entitled to recall the Initial Pipeline Capacity (as such amount may be adjusted downward as permitted by this Agreement (the “Pipeline Capacity”).
+ET Gas and ENA desire to enter into this Agreement in order to establish the terms on which (a) ET Gas will receive credit for the Spread Value (as defined in Section 4 below) against its obligation to provide collateral under the ISDA Agreement and the Master Netting Agreement and (b) ET Gas or a designated wholly-owned direct or indirect subsidiary of PG&E National Energy Group, Inc. (the “Designee”) will be entitled to obtain release from (put space here) ENA of the Initial Pipeline Capacity (as such amount may be adjusted downward as permitted by this Agreement (the “Pipeline Capacity”).

 Agreement